SukumarSatyen/react-hooks-course/src/UseContext/README.md

 2. `Login`: A component with an input field to update the username.
 3. `User`: A component that displays the current username.

+### ContextTutorial

+This is the main component that sets up the AppContext and manages the username state.
+It wraps the child components (Login and User) with the AppContext.Provider.

+### Login

+This component renders an input field where users can enter a username.
+It uses the useContext hook to access the setUsername function from AppContext.

+### User

+This component displays the current username.
+It uses the useContext hook to access the username value from AppContext.

+## How it Works

+1. The ContextTutorial component creates a state for the username and provides it to child components via AppContext.Provider.
+2. The Login component allows users to input a username, which updates the state in ContextTutorial.
+3. The User component displays the current username, which updates automatically when the state changes.

 ## Key Concepts

 - [React Context](https://react.dev/reference/react/createContext): For sharing data between components without explicit prop passing.